 - The candidate's plans for addressing any special challenges posed by the research in terms of foreign-language competence, travel away from the Storrs area, or other issues of this kind.

 There are two plans for the completion of the DMA dissertation.
 While both require the completion of a proposal and a dissertation, Plan A will produce a document of more depth and scholarly ambition that Plan B. The timing of the final degree components (General Examinations, Dissertation Proposal, and Dissertation Defense) is also different in each case.
 The following summarizes the two plans:

 DMA General Examination/Dissertation Plan A

 - Student verbally proposes dissertation topic during meeting to arrange the timing and content of the comprehensive exams, which must be scheduled at least eight months prior to the planned conferral of the degree.

 - Student takes comprehensive exams, including a substantial essay question involving the student's topic.

-- After successful completion of the exams, student submits dissertation proposal for Grad.
-Studies committee review.
-This proposal must be approved by boththe Grad.
-Studies Committee and the Executive 3.
-Committee of the Graduate Faculty Council.
+- After successful completion of the exams, student submits dissertation proposal for review.
+This proposal must be approved by both the student's Advisory Committee and the Graduate Studies Committee before being submitted to the Registrar's office.